NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 Each active crisis is positioned on the map via the primary country's coordinates.
 Color indicates type (conflict, disaster, economic, political, health), size reflects severity.

 ### Country Relationships
 Lines connecting pairs of countries with active relationships.
 Each line has a type (military attack, sanction, aid, refugee flow, etc.) and a strength from 1 to 10.
-These relationships are regenerated every 6 hours — they are not static.
+These relationships are regenerated every 6 hours, they are not static.
 If a ceasefire is signed, the connection is automatically deactivated on the next run.

 ### Crisis Timelines
 Each crisis has a timeline of turning points: the moments that changed its trajectory.
-It is not a list of all events — only the key milestones selected by the Analyst or Scanner.
+It is not a list of all events, only the key milestones selected by the Analyst or Scanner.
 Max 8 entries per crisis.

 ### Deep Analyses
 For crises with severity ≥ 7, the Analyst produces a report including: evolution scenarios with estimated probabilities, comparable historical precedents, key actors, and indicators to watch.
-These reports are powered by RAG — the Analyst does not invent theories, it applies them from real academic frameworks (Fink, PCMP, escalation theories).
+These reports are powered by RAG.
+The Analyst does not invent theories, it applies them from real academic frameworks (Fink, PCMP, escalation theories).

 ### System Monitor
 The Supervisor tab shows: overall pipeline health status (stable/degrading/critical), score per agent (0-100), error trends, Supervisor notes with recommendations.
 If an agent has fewer than 3 runs, it shows "LOW DATA" instead of a potentially misleading score.

 ### Monthly Verification
 The Verifier checks whether crises are still active by searching for fresh information on the web.
 The result can be: still active, resolved, escalation, de-escalation, or insufficient data.
-It also detects "media gap" — when a crisis is real but the media stopped covering it.
+It also detects "media gap", when a crisis is real but the media stopped covering it.

 ### Status Labels
 Each crisis has a status updated by the Matcher and Verifier:

-- **active** — ongoing crisis, dynamic situation
+- **active** --> ongoing crisis, dynamic situation
-- **escalating** — worsening underway, severity increasing
+- **escalating** --> worsening underway, severity increasing
-- **de_escalating** — improvement underway, signs of de-escalation
+- **de_escalating** --> improvement underway, signs of de-escalation
-- **stable** — persistent crisis with no significant changes
+- **stable** --> persistent crisis with no significant changes
-- **resolved** — crisis concluded
+- **resolved** --> crisis concluded

 These statuses are not static.
 Every 6 hours the Matcher can update the status based on new events.
 Every month the Verifier rechecks via web search and can change it.
 The system also handles LLM-"invented" statuses: if Sonnet returns "potentially_de_escalating" or "worsening", Python automatically normalizes it to the correct canonical status before writing to the DB.

 ### Media Gap
 The Verifier detects a particular condition: the **media gap**.
 It occurs when a crisis is still active but the media stopped covering it.
-The Verifier marks `media_gap = true` — meaning the absence of news does not equal resolution.
+The Verifier marks `media_gap = true`, meaning the absence of news does not equal resolution.
 The crisis remains monitored.

 ### Dynamic Severity
 A crisis severity is not a fixed number.
 It is recalculated as the median of events from the last 48 hours.
-If 5 events arrive with severity 3 and one with severity 9, the crisis does not jump to 9 — the median stabilizes it.
+If 5 events arrive with severity 3 and one with severity 9, the crisis does not jump to 9, the median stabilizes it.
 The system also tracks `severity_peak`: the highest value ever recorded, useful for understanding how severe the crisis was at its worst.

 ---

 ## RAG — Academic Knowledge Base
 ![](crisis_monitor/img/2.jpg)

 HASE integrates a RAG (Retrieval-Augmented Generation) system based on 8 academic documents, parsed into 109 thematic chunks.
-It does not use vector embeddings — it uses a custom retriever with keyword scoring.
+It does not use vector embeddings, it uses a custom retriever with keyword scoring.

 ### Documents